Phoenix weathers 100 days of 100-plus degree temps as heat scorches western US

 It doesn't look like a break is coming any time soon.

-Unseasonably high temperatures are expected this week across the entire U.S. Southwest, with an excessive heat warning forecast for Wednesday through Friday in Arizona cities including Phoenix and Lake Havasu City, as well as Las Vegas and other parts of Nevada, including Laughlin and Pahrump.
+Unseasonably high temperatures are expected this week across the western U.S., with an excessive heat warning forecast for Wednesday through Friday in Arizona cities including Phoenix and Lake Havasu City, as well as Las Vegas and other parts of Nevada, including Laughlin and Pahrump.

-The California desert communities of Palm Springs, Twentynine Palms, Needles and Barstow will also heat up, with highs of up to 118 degrees Fahrenheit (47.7 Celsius) in Death Valley’s Furnace Creek expected at week’s end.
+The California desert communities of Palm Springs, Twentynine Palms, Needles and Barstow will also heat up, with highs of up to 118 F (47.7 C) in Death Valley’s Furnace Creek expected at week’s end.

 Across California, red flag warnings for increased wildfire risk were issued.
 A blaze that broke out Monday and was fed by erratic winds knocked out power and prompted evacuation orders for more than 500 residents of a remote forest community near Lake Tahoe.
 The Bear Fire about 20 miles (32 km) north of Truckee grew to more than 2 square miles (5 square km) by Tuesday morning, with zero containment.